 I wouldn’t recommend investing in cigarettes, as they can go stale.
 Rather, invest in raw tobacco and rolling papers.
 If people want to smoke, they’ll learn to roll their own.

 There are even more coffee addicts in the world than there are alcoholics and smokers.
 If you want something that people are going to be lusting after, willing to trade just about anything away for, this might be the golden ticket.
 Just about anyone is going to want coffee.

-Whole beans will store better than ground coffee, even if you are keeping it in airtight containers.
-That means having a grinder on hand as well, so that you can grind their coffee for them.
+Whole beans will store better than ground coffee, even if you are keeping them in airtight containers.
+That means having a grinder on hand as well so that you can grind their coffee for them.

 Gasoline is difficult, as it doesn’t store well for prolonged periods of time.
 The more volatile hydrocarbons tend to evaporate off and there is some oxidation of other components of the gasoline.
 Adding a fuel stabilizer to the gas can extend the life, but then only to about a year.

 If you can store your gasoline in sealed metal containers, it will last longer than it will in plastic gas cans.
 I’ve kept gasoline in a sealed steel barrel for over a year, without a problem.
 And that was without adding fuel stabilizers to it.
 Even so, I would consider gasoline only a short-term investment, as it won’t last forever.
 You’ll want to cash in on this investment faster than others.